 Our Board oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-to-day basis.
 The role of our Board and its committees is to oversee the risk management activities of management.
 They fulfill this duty by discussing with management the policies and practices utilized by management in assessing and managing risks and providing input on those policies and practices.
 In general, our Board oversees risk management activities relating to business strategy, capital allocation, organizational structure, cybersecurity, and certain operational risks.
-Our Audit Committee oversees risk management activities relating to the Company's compensation policies and practices, and our Investment Committee analyzes and considers investment and financial risks in connection with the execution of our bitcoin strategy.
+Our Audit Committee oversees risk management activities relating to financial controls and legal and compliance risks, our Compensation Committee oversees risk management activities relating to the Company's compensation policies and practices, and our Investment Committee analyzes and considers investment and financial risks in connection with the execution of our bitcoin strategy.
 In addition, since risk issues often overlap, committees from time to time can request that the full Board discuss particular risk issues.